an3urysm/live-share/docs/getting-started.md

 #### Share local servers / Share ports

-When you co-debug, guests often need to be able to see the application the host is working on.
-You also may need to access a local database or REST endpoint from your tools.
-Live Share lets you "share a local server" that maps a local port to guest machines on the exact same port (if its available).
-Guests can then interact with the server exactly as if it was running locally (e.g. http://localhost:3000)
+When co-debugging, it can be really useful to get access to different parts of the application being served up by host for the debugging session.
+You  may want to access the app in a browser, access a local database, or hit a REST endpoint from your tools.
+Live Share lets you "share a local server" which maps a local port on the host's machine to the exact same port on guest's machine.
+As a guest, you can then interact with the application exactly as if it was running locally on your machine (e.g. the host and guest can both access a web app running on http://localhost:3000).

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#share-a-local-server) [![VS](media/vs-icon-15x15.png)](collab-vs.md#share-a-local-server)

 #### Share a terminal

-While collaborating it is often necessary to run command line tools or triage environmental problems from the command line.
-Visual Studio Live Share allows hosts to optionally "share a terminal" to enable guests to collaboratively run commands with the host.
-The host retains all control and can see everything guests and continue to type commands to provide more security than allowing a guest to connect to their machine via a command prompt directly.
+Mordern development makes frequent use of an array of command line tools.
+Fortuantley, Live Share allows you as a host to optionally "share a terminal" with guests.
+The shared terminal is fully collaborative so both you and the guests can all run commands and see the results.
+As the host, you're able to allow other collaborators to use any number of command line tools to run tests, builds, or even triage environment specific problems.
+Since the terminal is only accessible to collaborators in the session and you can see exactly what everyone is doing, you'll be able to gain additional insights while still being confident that only those you trust have access.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#share-a-terminal) [![VS](media/vs-icon-15x15.png)](collab-vs.md#share-a-terminal)

-#### Auto mode, direct mode, and relay mode
+#### Flexible connection modes

-Visual Studio Live Share supports to core "connection modes": "direct" and "relay."
+To ensure optimal performance, Visual Studio Live Share supports to core "connection modes": "direct" and "relay."
 In direct mode, guests connect directly to the host without going through the web.
 Relay mode allows guests located in a completely different network to connect to the host via an internet relay.
 In all cases connections are SSH or SSL encrypted to ensure only collaborators get access to what is going over the wire.
-By default, Live Share is in "auto" mode which first attempts a direct connection and then fails over to the relay.
+By default, Live Share is in "auto" mode which first attempts a direct connection and then fails over to the relay but if you prefer, you can lock into a single mode.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#change-the-connection-mode) [![VS](media/vs-icon-15x15.png)](collab-session.md#change-the-connection-mode)

 #### Scoped command menu

 Sometimes searching the command palette in VS Code can be a bit overwhelming.
-Live Share has a "scoped command menu" you can access  by clicking on the sign in status bar item.
-You'll be automatically presented list of commands that are available given the current state of your collaboration session.
+Live Share has a "scoped command menu" that ou can access by clicking on the sign in status bar item.
+You'll be automatically presented list of commands that are available given the current state of your collaboration session so you can get up and running quickly.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#use-the-scoped-command-menu)
 ## See also